youyanggu/covid19_projections/estimating-true-infections-revisited.md

 ## Summary

-we present a simple method that 1) computes a standardized test positivity rate for every US state and 2) uses the adjusted test positivity rate and confirmed cases to estimate the true prevalence of COVID-19 infections for every US state and county.
+We present a simple method that 1) computes a standardized test positivity rate for every US state and 2) uses the adjusted test positivity rate and confirmed cases to estimate the true prevalence of COVID-19 infections for every US state and county.
 The heuristics we present are computable using simple arithmetic and hence are easily accessible.

 Using this methodology, we built a visualization at [covid19-projections.com](https://covid19-projections.com) that contains our estimates for every US state (50 states + DC + 4 territories) and roughly all US counties (3,140).

 We found that the peak prevalence of COVID-19 in the US was roughly equal in June/July and in March/April (peak of ~300,000 new infections per day).
-However, the implied infection fatality rate (IIFR) is lower in June/July (~0.4% IIFR) than in March/April (~0.8% IIFR).
+However, the implied infection fatality rate (IIFR) is lower in June-July (~0.4%) than in March-April (~0.8%).
+In contrast, we estimate that the October-December wave reached over 500,000 new infectious per day, about twice as high as the first two waves.
+In total, by mid-November 2020, we estimate around 50 million (1 in 7) Americans have been infected at some point by the SARS-CoV-2 virus.

 ## Prelude